apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

         `update_cordova_subproject path/to/your/project/xcodeproj`

-__NOTE:__ In 2.2.0, the `bin/create` script copy in the `CordovaLib` sub-project into your project.
+__NOTE__: In 2.2.0, the `bin/create` script copy in the `CordovaLib` sub-project into your project.
 To have the same kind of setup, just copy in the right `CordovaLib` into your project directory, and update the `CordovaLib` sub-project location (relative to the project) in the Xcode File Inspector.

 ## Upgrading 2.0.0 projects to 2.1.0 ##